eu regulationsFuelEUfueleu maritime regulationfueleu plannermaritime data

 When forecasting the demand-supply balance for compliance balances, what should be expected?

 OceanScore data indicates the compliance market likely will be in balance (ie. the industry-wide threshold set by the EU will be met) already in 2025, based on contracts already entered into for biofuels.
-Surpluses generated by these operators as well as LNG/LPG carrier surpluses will fuel the compliance pooling markets while at the same time reducing the industry’s compliance deficits.
+Surpluses generated by these operators as well as LNG/LPG carrier surpluses, will fuel the compliance pooling markets while at the same time reducing the industry’s compliance deficits.
 Voluntary emissions reduction schemes are expected to have an insignificant impact on the biofuel volumes used for pooling purposes.

 This ample supply of compliance surpluses should prevent the pooling market being purely driven by scarcity of surpluses; prices will likely not be pushing the upper limit.

-Penalty sets upper price limit
+Penalty sets the upper price limit

 To understand where pool prices will land, the cost of alternative courses of action – such as buying compliant bunkers, paying the penalty, banking and borrowing – needs to be analysed.